In the ICU, every second matters and so does every line of documentation.

 Revenue note: Missed add-on time blocks are common sources of underpayments, requiring recovery efforts.

-Adult, pediatric, and neonatal critical care codes look similar but apply differently.
+These critical care codes look similar but apply differently.
 The patient’s age and condition determine which code range is correct.

 Adult ICU Codes